oracle-quickstart/oci-ansible-observability/README.md

 $ ansible-playbook -i hosts mgmt_agent_install.yaml
 ```

 <b>Note:</b> Set all the variables before proceeding.
-All the examples have their own README, Please refer them before proceeding.
+All the examples have their own README, Please refer to them before proceeding.

 ## Contributing